-NT Better use of Information Technology We will make greater use of data and analytical software to opportunities to share data and fraud intelligence to increase capability to uncover potential and actual fraud.
+μ Better use of Information Technology We will make greater use of data and analytical software to prevent and detect fraudulent activity.
+We will look for opportunities to share data and fraud intelligence to increase our capability to uncover potential and actual fraud.
 PREVENT Counter Fraud Culture We will promote and develop a strong counter fraud culture, raise awareness, provide a fraud e-learning tool and provide information on all aspects of our counter fraud work.
 This will include publicising the results of all proactive work, fraud investigations, successful sanctions and any recovery of losses due to fraud.